rslota/TCPIPv6/README.md

 x86 Linux-based platform is provided in `hw.c` file.

 The stack was created as an academic research project.
 It doesn't implement the whole TCP/IPv6 specification.
-Particularly no optional IPv6 are supported, and the TCPv6 implementation is incomplete (although functional).
+Particularly no optional IPv6 headers are supported, and the TCPv6 implementation is incomplete (although functional).
 The code is not intended for production use.

 ### Compilation